baaspack/baas-sdk/README.md

 ### Authentication:

-For security purposes, the Users collection that contains the email and password for each user is not accessible from the API.
+For security purposes, the Users collection that contains the email and encrypted password for each user is not accessible from the API.

 #### register(email, password)
 `email` and `password` should be strings.
 The user will be registered using their email as their username.
 Returns a JSON object with the user's ID.